archevel/libre-vtt/README.md

     Your browser will show a privacy warning because the SSL certificate is self-signed.
 This is safe for local development.
 Click "Advanced" and "Proceed" to continue.

 5.  **Using the App:**
-    - **GM Role**: Open the link in a browser.
+    - **GM Role**: Open the application in your browser.
 You are the GM.
+      1. Open the hamburger menu (☰) and click "Manage Invites".
-Click "Create Invite" and send the generated link to your players.
+      2. Click "Create Invite" and then "Copy Invite Link".
+      3. Send the copied link to your players.
+      4. When a player sends you their "Answer" text, paste it into the text area in the "Manage Invites" dialog and click "Process Player Answer".

-    - **Player Role**: Open the invite link from the GM.
-The app will load the invite data.
-Click "Process Input" to generate an answer.
-Copy this answer text and send it back to the GM.
+    - **Player Role**:
+      1. Open the invite link from the GM.
-    - The GM pastes the player's answer into their "Process Input" text area to establish the connection.
-The mesh network will then be built automatically.
+      2. A dialog will appear with your "Answer" text.
+Click "Copy Answer".
+      3. Send this copied text back to the GM.

+    Once the GM processes your answer, you will be connected.
+The application will then automatically build direct connections to all other players in the session.